adventuregamestudio/ags/debian/README.md

 Rename that file to **patches.dat** and place it directly into your home folder.

-#Workaround: 32 bit AGS on 64 bit system
+#Workaround: 32 bit AGS on 64 bit Debian/Ubuntu
-The 64 bit version of AGS causes problems on some systems, namely frequent random crashes.
-Until this is resolved, a workaround is to use a 32 bit version of AGS on a 64 bit system.
+In the past AGS worked only on 32 bit architectures, so it was necessary to compile a 32 bit version on 64 bit systems.
+This is not necessary anymore, but these instructions are kept for reference and may be helpful for debugging etc.

 The development versions of Debian and Ubuntu support parallel installation of both 32 and 64 bit versions of all required libraries (multiarch), so you can build a 32 bit AGS to use on your 64 bit system.
 This part works only on Debian sid and wheezy and Ubuntu quantal.
-If you observe this problem and are able to help resolve it, that would be great.

 Download the sources with git and change into the **ags** directory: